NOTA: A CONSTITUTIONAL RIGHT

 The court extensively elaborated on the secrecy of voting.
 They stated that throughout the world, in democracies where direct elections are involved, the voter should cast his vote without any fear of being victimized and that when a vote is cast by him/her, the secrecy of his choice ought to be maintained.
 Chief Justice of India P. Sathasivam said, “Secrecy of ballot is a privilege granted in the public interest to an individual.”[ii]The right to expression under Article 19 is infringed when the secrecy of the poll is not maintained.[iii]

 A voter may refrain from voting at an election for several reasons including the reason that he does not consider any of the candidates worthy.
 One of the ways of expressing this may be abstaining from voting, which is not an ideal option for a responsible citizen in a democracy.
 The only way by which it can be made effective is by incorporating the option of NOTA in EVMs and ballot papers so that the citizens can express their choice freely.
 In order to sustain the values of a healthy democracy, this option should be included in the elections.

 The strength of a democracy is determined by the number of citizens participating in elections.
 The larger the participation, the healthier the democracy.
 Introducing the option of NOTA will substantially accelerate voter participation and empower them.
 An integral feature of democracy is choice and adding NOTA will give the voters an opportunity to verbalize themselves unreservedly and by imposing fewer restrictions on their ability to make a choice.

-Free and fair elections is a part of the basic structure of the Constitution and includes within its ambit, the right of an elector to cast his vote without any fear of reprisal, duress or coercion.
-There should be no distinction between a voter who casts his vote in favour of a candidate and a voter who does not as it is violation of Article 14.
+Free and fair elections are a part of the basic structure of the Constitution and include within its ambit, the right of an elector to cast his vote without any fear of reprisal, duress or coercion.
+There should be no distinction between a voter who casts his vote in favour of a candidate and a voter who does not as it is a violation of Article 14.
 In addition, the identity of the voter should be protected, and utmost secrecy should be provided.